firstdag/dip/lips/lip-8.md

 When an authorization happens, the VASP agreeing to the authorization must lock the funds for the specified amount of time - the VASP is agreeing to a guarantee that the funds will be available if later captured.

 Auth/capture is an extension of [PaymentCommand](https://lip.libra.org/lip-1/#paymentcommand-object).
 The extension happens primarily within the [PaymentActionObject](https://lip.libra.org/lip-1/#paymentactionobject) and the status changes within the [PaymentActor](https://lip.libra.org/lip-1/#paymentactorobject).

+Authorization is granted by the consumer VASP and can only be revoked by the merchant.
+Authorizations are expected to have a shorter expiration than Fund Pull Pre-Approvals as they serve for a single payment.

 ### PaymentActionObject Extension